owstack/ows-wallet/backupRecovery.md

     - Wallet access should be restored.

   Case 2: Basic recovery is possible using the device where the wallet is installed, pointing to the new server (Recreate wallet feature).
-    - Point to the new server (Settings -> Bitcore Wallet Service).
+    - Point to the new server (Settings -> Wallet Service).
     - If the wallet is not registered at the new Wallet service, a 'Recreate' button will appear at wallet's home.
 Click it to recreate the wallet.
     - Wallet should be recreated and access to funds should be restored.
     - If the wallet existed, it may be necessary to rescan Wallet's addresses for funds (from Settings -> Advanced -> Scan Addresses for Funds)